Stryker (NYSE:SYK) Posts Quarterly Earnings Results, Misses Expectations By $0.06 EPS

-Stryker (NYSE:SYK) released its quarterly earnings data on Monday.
-The medical technology company reported $1.93 EPS for the quarter, missing the consensus estimate of $1.99 by ($0.06), MarketWatch Earnings reports.
-The business had revenue of $3.95 billion during the quarter, compared to analysts’ expectations of $3.94 billion.
+Stryker (NYSE:SYK) issued its quarterly earnings results on Monday.
+The medical technology company reported $1.93 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.99 by ($0.06), MarketWatch Earnings reports.
 Stryker had a net margin of 12.35% and a return on equity of 20.94%.
-The firm’s revenue was up 10.2% on a year-over-year basis.
-During the same period last year, the company earned $1.84 earnings per share.
+The business had revenue of $3.95 billion during the quarter, compared to analyst estimates of $3.94 billion.
+During the same period in the prior year, the business posted $1.84 earnings per share.
+The company’s revenue for the quarter was up 10.2% compared to the same quarter last year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
-Stockholders of record on Wednesday, March 31st will be given a $0.63 dividend.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 0.97%.
-The ex-dividend date of this dividend is Tuesday, March 30th.
-Stryker’s dividend payout ratio (DPR) is 30.51%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
+Investors of record on Wednesday, March 31st will be paid a dividend of $0.63 per share.
+This represents a $2.52 dividend on an annualized basis and a yield of 0.97%.
+The ex-dividend date is Tuesday, March 30th.
+Stryker’s dividend payout ratio is presently 30.51%.

 In related news, VP M Kathryn Fink sold 4,000 shares of the firm’s stock in a transaction dated Thursday, April 8th.
 The shares were sold at an average price of $250.00, for a total transaction of $1,000,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Glenn S. Boehnlein sold 2,000 shares of the firm’s stock in a transaction dated Monday, March 1st.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CFO Glenn S. Boehnlein sold 2,000 shares of Stryker stock in a transaction dated Monday, March 1st.
 The stock was sold at an average price of $246.01, for a total transaction of $492,020.00.
-Following the sale, the chief financial officer now owns 12,321 shares of the company’s stock, valued at $3,031,089.21.
+Following the completion of the sale, the chief financial officer now directly owns 12,321 shares in the company, valued at approximately $3,031,089.21.
 The disclosure for this sale can be found here.
-6.80% of the stock is owned by corporate insiders.
+6.80% of the stock is owned by company insiders.

 Stryker Corp. engages in the provision of medical technology products and services.
 It operates through the following segments: Orthopaedics, MedSurg and Neurotechnology and Spine.
 The Orthopaedics segment provides reconstructive and trauma implant systems.
 The MedSurg segment deals with surgical equipment and navigation systems, endoscopy, patient handling and reprocessed medical devices.